October 21, 2020

 Now that we know the working of the sensor, let’s move on to the vertical in-place inclinometer components.

 In-place Inclinometer Sensor Components

-The number of sensors is determined by the depth of the borehole and gage length defined by the user.
+The number of sensors is determined by the depth of the borehole and gauge length defined by the user.

-Spacer tubing length is decided based on the gage length.
+The spacer tubing length is decided based on the gauge length.

 The placement tube length is determined with the help of the depth at which the first in-place sensor is to be placed from the tip of the borehole.

 NOTE: In the following context, an SDI-12 interface is used with the sensor.
 You can find the horizontal and vertical sensors at Encardio Rite.